-The popularity of Electronic Dance Music (EDM) in the U.S. has seen year-on-year growth.
-In addition, total revenue in the bar and nightclub industry has also increased.
+The popularity of high-energy Electronic Dance Music (EDM) in the U.S. has seen year-on-year growth.
+As a result of the pandemic, total revenue in the bar and nightclub industry has seen a decline.

-This revenue growth has coincided with a slight decrease in the number of venues.
-However, the increase in sales suggests there is room for our business to be successful.
+This has also coincided with a decrease in the number of nightclub venues.
+However, with vaccines being rolled out and economies opening up again, the steady increase in demand suggests there is room for our business to be successful.

 Additionally, nightlife in the local area has grown over the last five years, with several new venues opening and operating successfully.
-The bars nearby are busy, especially on weekends, and many of them have to turn away customers on busy nights.
-We believe this shows there is room for The Edge.
+Before the pandemic the bars nearby were busy, especially on weekends, and many of them had to turn away customers on busy nights.
+We believe this shows there is room in the market for The Edge.

-We are aware of several challenges in the industry.
+In addition to the pandemic, we are aware of other challenges in the industry.

-Drinking guidelines are in place that suggests limits for the amount of alcohol people should consume.
+Drinking guidelines are in place that suggest limits for the amount of alcohol people should consume.
 Additionally, the latest figures show that young people are drinking less than in previous years.
-As a venue that will earn money from alcohol sales, this is a worry.
+As a venue that will generate cash flow from liquor sales, this is a worry.

-There are several policies we will put in place to overcome this challenge.
+There are several policies we will put in place to overcome this challenge to make our venue attractive to our target market.
 First, we sell a variety of non-alcoholic drinks at the bar.
 We are especially excited about the trend for non- or low-alcohol beers.

 Additionally, by attracting strong local and national DJ talent, we expect to create events that appeal due to the music, not just as a chance to drink alcohol.
 By charging an entrance fee for these events, we will be able to monetize customers who do not purchase drinks.

-There are several reasons why we believe The Edge will be successful.
+There are several reasons why we believe The Edge will be a successful business.

 Reason #1: The Owners

-Jordan and Anna have been involved in the area’s nightlife for several years.
+Jordan and Anna have been involved in the nightlife business for several years.
 They have experience of what it takes to open and run a successful nightlife venue.

 They also have expertise in promoting and they know what makes a great event.
 Their experience means they have an extensive network and plenty of industry connections, including venue owners, DJs, promoters, and suppliers.